ImaanBontle/SDV-immersive-weathers/README.md

 3. Repeat steps 3-4 for each sister mod you're installing ([see overview of sister mods](#about)) (***NB: currently, only Climate Control has been released!***)
 4. Run SMAPI at least once to generate the `config.json`.

 That's it!
-If you enjoy the mod, please consider leaving a :thumbsup: on the [Nexus][nexus-link] page.
+If you enjoy the mod, please consider leaving a :thumbsup: on the [Nexus page][nexus-link].
+It helps others find the mod too!

 <div align="right">